 - The connection of instructor's research, teaching and course planning was coherent. - The purpose and objectives of the programme were clear.
-Both practical competences and transferable skills were presented.
+Both practical competences and transferable skills were presented. - The programme applies the quality assurance policy of the University engaging in this process and involves in this not only its staff but also its students.
+Specifically, at each semester students evaluate the course by assessing the quality and the level of their satisfaction regarding various aspects e.g., content knowledge of the teachers, class organisation, teachers' availability, etc. This regular consideration of the students' perceptions on the effectiveness of each course is a key aspect especially for teachers' improvement and course updates constantly over time and is a strength of the programme as a whole.

-- The programme applies the quality assurance policy of the University engaging in this process and involves in this not only its staff but also its students.
-Specifically, at the of each semester students need to evaluate the course participated in assessing the quality of course and the level of their satisfaction regarding various aspects e.g. content knowledge of the teachers, class organisation, teachers' availability, etc. This taking into consideration of students' perceptions on the effectiveness of each course on a regular basis is a key aspect especially for teachers' improvement and course's update constantly over time and is a strength of the programme as a whole. - During the semester students have the opportunity to be involved in various activities; individual or team assignments, self-assessment quizzes, optional seminar.
-Students on linked programmes were very enthusiastic regarding these activities admitting that through their engagement in such activities they have significantly improved their digital literacy skills and their communication and teamwork skills.
+During the semester students have the opportunity to be involved in various activities, individual or team assignments, self-assessment quizzes and optional seminars.
+Students were very enthusiastic regarding these activities admitting that through their engagement they have significantly improved their digital literacy skills and their communication and teamwork skills.

 To improve the study programmes focus and clarity, the two optional study scenarios in the same programme should be discussed.
-As offering is a single MA programme it may be confusing that students can choose between two scenarios;
+As offering is a single MA program it may be confusing that students can choose between two scenarios;